mozilla/openbadges-validator/README.md

 - `version`: Version of the specification that the analyzed assertion corresponds to.
 Currently this will be either "1.0.0" or "0.5.0".

+- `guid`: The GUID of the assertion, as per the algorithm described in the documentation for `getAssertionGUID`.
+If the assertion passed-in was the literal object for a 0.5.0-style assertion, this will be `null`, since there is no way to know what the URL of the assertion is.

 - `signature`: JSON Web Signature representation of the assertion.
 This will only be present if the assertion came in as a JWS.